Update: As per the Qantas website, LATAM is set to leave the oneworld alliance on October 1, 2020.

 American is also losing significant market share in South America where it basically had a stronghold in thanks to its partner network.
 Will American invest more on its own metal in South America now?
 And will the airline step up and find new, smaller airlines to form partnerships with?
 Or will it let Delta just win this fight as it has in many instances in the past?

-And as for American’s Miami hub, what will become of it once LATAM leaves Oneworld?
-So many questions to be answered by American in the months and years to come.
+Lots of questions to be answered by American in the months and years to come.

 How Is American Airlines Responding To Losing LATAM?